faylward/viralrecall/README.md

 and

->conda install hmmer3 -c bioconda
+>conda install hmmer -c bioconda

 ### Installation
 Please ensure you are using > Python 3.5.2 and have the appropriate python modules installed.
 If this is an issue please create a Python environment using conda (see here https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)